ArmonBarakchi/ZipFileCreator/README.md

 }
 ```

-This method has two arguments:
+Arguments:
 1. `aFolderName`: The name of the folder which contained the files we want to extract.
 2. `anExtractPath`: This specifies a folder where the extracted files should go.

-Going off the previous example where we added the `"sub"` folder to our Archive, we can call
+Example Usage: If we added the `"sub"` folder to our Archive, we can call
 `extractFolder("sub", "output_folder/");`.
-This will take all the files we previously added
+This will take all the files previously added
-to our archive (from the `"sub"` folder) and extract them into the `"output_folder/"` folder.
+to the archive (from the `"sub"` folder) and extract them into the `"output_folder/"` folder.

-So after this method has been executed, we should see the following files:
+### Miscellaneous

+#### Data Processing Interface
+The IDataProcessor interface represents a fundamental architectural enhancement of the archival system.
+It provides a blueprint for data processing capabilities, enabling the system to execute sophisticated operations on data both before archival and upon retrieval.
+Implementations of this interface may include a variety of data transformations, ensuring adaptability and extensibility to meet future requirements.

+- Process: A method designed for processing data prior to archival.
+This includes operations such as validation, encoding, or preparation for compression, facilitating a versatile preparation phase.
+- ReverseProcess: A method aimed at reverting processed data back to its original state during extraction.
+This crucial feature ensures that the integrity of the data is preserved, allowing documents to be restored to their exact pre-archival state.

+I have implemented a simple compression processor as an example for how this IDataProcessor base class can be used
+to expand the functionality of the Archive class.

+#### Status Management with ArchiveStatus
+The ArchiveStatus template class is instrumental in managing the operational status of actions performed within the archival system.
+It offers a unified approach to handling both successful outcomes and errors, providing clear and concise feedback mechanisms for the system's operations.

+- Success Case: For operations like adding, extracting, or processing documents that are completed successfully, ArchiveStatus encapsulates the result.
+This encapsulation allows the system to confidently proceed with subsequent tasks.

+- Error Case: In instances where operations face issues, ArchiveStatus identifies and captures the specific error encountered.
+This enables appropriate responses, such as error logging, user notification, or corrective actions, thus ensuring the system’s stability and reliability.

+#### Robust Error Handling
+To enhance the system's robustness, an enum class of potential errors (ArchiveErrors) has been defined.
+This enum class addresses a broad range of potential system issues,
+from file access errors to data integrity concerns.
+Through explicit error handling, the system's resilience and reliability are significantly improved,
+ensuring that users are well-informed about the state of the system and any encountered issues.
+Proper implementation of this error handling mechanism is under work.

+### A Note About Storage Files
+The storage system will read/write archive files as sequence of fixed size blocks.
+Archive
+files will be opened in binary mode using C++ filestreams.

+Each block in the storage system will be exactly 1024 (1K) in size.
+Ideally, the amount of meta data per block should be limited.
+Although this is not the most efficient solution for meta data usage, it simplifies the implementation to be more digestible.

 ```
-output_folder/largeA.txt
-output_folder/smallA.txt
+[BLOCK
+  [ meta area - 51 bytes]
+  [ data payload -- 973 bytes..............................................]
+]
 ```

-## Testing
-Just like in all the PA's, we provide automated tests to grade and validate your solutions.

-### Grading Rubric
-Your solution will be graded using the following rubric:

-1. Compile test -- 10%
-2. Larger block size test -- 30%
-3. Combining archives test -- 30%
-4. Add folder test -- 30%

-## Submitting your work

-Due Mar 17, 2023 at 6:00pm (PST).

-Make sure to turn in your code, and update the associated `student.json` file.